jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 Next, we describe an enhancement that allows Mastic to achieve robustness in the presence of a malicious server.
 The two-party Mastic (as well as Poplar1) is susceptible to additive attacks by a malicious Aggregator.
-In more detail, if one of the Aggregators star acting maliciously, they can change the protocol output (simply by changing its output shares) without the honest Aggregator noticing.
+In more detail, if one of the Aggregators starts acting maliciously, they can arbitrarily add to the aggregation result (simply by adding to their own aggregation shares) without the honest Aggregator noticing.

-We can solve this problem in Mastic by using a technique from {{MST23}} that lifts the two-party semi-honest secure PLASMA to three-party maliciously secure setting.
-Rather than having two aggregation servers as in the previous modes, this mode of operation involves three aggregators, where every pair of aggregators communicate over a different channel.
-In essence, each pair of Aggregators will run one session of the VDAF with unique randomness but on the same Client measurement.
+We can solve this problem in Mastic by using a technique from {{MST23}} that lifts the two-party semi-honest secure PLASMA to the three-party maliciously secure setting.
+Rather than having two aggregation servers as in the previous mode, this mode of operation involves three Aggregators, where every pair of Aggregators communicate over a direct channel.
+In essence, each pair of Aggregators will run one session of the VDAF with unique randomness on the same Client measurement.
 The following changes are necessary:

 1. The Client needs to generate three pairs of VIDPF keys all corresponding to